TrevorDKelly/dom-keyboard/README.md

 # DOM Keyboard
 An in-browser representation of a keyboard built out of DOM nodes.
 It includes simple methods for interacting with key presses and making visual changes to the keyboard along side them.
+Open-source with zero dependencies.

 This project is open-source!
-Feel free to submit pull requests or suggest changes!
+Feel free to submit pull requests or suggest changes, and check the github issues for ways to contribute!

 ### Install
 `npm install dom-keyboard`